Fortinet FortiSIEM vs ManageEngine OpManager comparison

 Find out what your peers are saying about Fortinet FortiSIEM vs. ManageEngine OpManager and other solutions.
 Updated: May 2020.

-Fortinet FortiSIEM is ranked 9th in Security Information and Event Management (SIEM) with 26 reviews while ManageEngine OpManager is ranked 15th in Network Monitoring Software with 22 reviews.
+Fortinet FortiSIEM is ranked 8th in Security Information and Event Management (SIEM) with 63 reviews while ManageEngine OpManager is ranked 15th in Network Monitoring Software with 44 reviews.
 Fortinet FortiSIEM is rated 7.6, while ManageEngine OpManager is rated 8.0.
-The top reviewer of Fortinet FortiSIEM writes "It has robust event correlation and good GUI, but their technical support should be better, and it should support more nonstandard log sources".
-On the other hand, the top reviewer of ManageEngine OpManager writes "Simple and easy to use, and has good probe server and reporting features".
-Fortinet FortiSIEM is most compared with IBM Security QRadar, Splunk Enterprise Security, LogRhythm SIEM, ThousandEyes and Wazuh, whereas ManageEngine OpManager is most compared with SolarWinds NPM, Zabbix, PRTG Network Monitor, SCOM and Centreon.
+The top reviewer of Fortinet FortiSIEM writes "It's cheaper than other solutions with the same features but lacks integration with many third-party vendors".
+On the other hand, the top reviewer of ManageEngine OpManager writes "Helps us monitor all the infrastructure in our company but UI monitoring is not practical".
+Fortinet FortiSIEM is most compared with IBM Security QRadar, Splunk Enterprise Security, LogRhythm SIEM, Wazuh and ThousandEyes, whereas ManageEngine OpManager is most compared with SolarWinds NPM, Zabbix, PRTG Network Monitor, SCOM and Centreon.
 See our Fortinet FortiSIEM vs. ManageEngine OpManager report.

 We monitor all Security Information and Event Management (SIEM) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.